 Diamond Mountain is nestled in the foothills of the Chiricahua Mountains in southeastern AZ.
 Our land is a place of great natural beauty, far from the noise and stress of civilization.
 It has been blessed by nearly 20 years of retreats and deep meditation taking place here, as well as the presence of sacred sites of the native Apache people.

-Thanks to its location at the intersection of four distinct ecosystems - the Sonoran and Chiricahuan deserts to the east and west, and the Rocky and Sierra Madre mountain ranges to the north and south - this high desert environment is home to a rich diversity of plant and animal life.
+Thanks to its location at the intersection of four distinct ecosystems – the Sonoran and Chiricahuan Mountains to the east and west, and the Rocky and Sierra Madre mountain ranges to the north and south – this high arid environment is home to a rich diversity of plant and animal life.

 Some of our animal neighbors you may cross paths with at Diamond Mountain are mule deer, javelina, squirrel, chipmunk, rabbits, the elusive grey fox, ringtail cat, and coatimundi.
 Look out for Harris hawks soaring high overhead, and a wide variety of songbirds flitting between branches.
 Our Retreat Valley is an ideal location for birdwatching!